-On the last Tuesday of each month, students will be dismissed at 1:40 PM to allow time for staff Professional Learning Community meetings for.
+Students will be dismissed at 1:40 PM to allow time for staff Professional Learning Community meetings.
 The Star Tran buses will not pick up students until the normal dismissal time of 3:00 PM.
-Students who need to wait for the bus can do so in the Cafeteria.
+Students who need to wait for the bus will be supervised in the building.